molv/bash_scripts/README.md

 ____
 ## bacula_check.sh ##

-** This script checks availability of bacula CLI and restarts services if CLI is not available. ** Usage case: there was some connectivity problems with database, so bacula can not run backup jobs.
+**This script checks availability of bacula CLI and restarts services if CLI is not available.**
+Use case: from time to time you are experiencing some connectivity problems with database, so bacula can not run backup jobs.

 ____
 ## change_pass.sh ##
-** This script changes password for root (or any other) linux account for a list of machines.
-Just in case you need to periodically change passwords. **
+**This script changes password for root (or any other) linux account for a list of machines.
+Just in case you need to periodically change passwords.**
 Usage: ./change_pass.sh list_of_machines.txt

+____
+## chmod.sh
+**This script sets identical access right for a directory between two machines.**
+Use case: First machine is a reference and the second one has incorrect access rights to some directory caused by operator`s error**